pewpewlive/ppl-docs/docs/Other/game-limits.md

 ## Memory usage

-- The Lua interpreter can't use more than 500KB of memory when running a level.
+- The Lua interpreter can't use more than 500 KB of memory when running a level.
 Unless you have a memory leak in your level, this shouldn't be a problem.
-- The Lua interpreter can't use more than 3MB of memory when loading a mesh.
+- The Lua interpreter can't use more than 3 MB of memory when loading a mesh.
 You will need to split a mesh into multiple files if you are hitting this limit.
-- The Lua interpreter can't use more than 3MB of memory when loading sounds.
+- The Lua interpreter can't use more than 3 MB of memory when loading sounds.
 Unless you are doing something really crazy, this will never be a problem.